vorozhko/practical-guide-to-kubernetes-administration-exam/packer/README.md

-# Prepare Kubernetes images with Packer
+# Build Kubernetes control plane image with Packer

 ## Pakcer Builders
 **Builders** section define base image, EC2 instate type and other settings to build an image.